cockroachdb/docs/v2.0/orchestrate-cockroachdb-with-kubernetes.md

 ---
 title: Orchestrate CockroachDB with Kubernetes
-summary: How to orchestrate the deployment and management of a secure 3-node CockroachDB cluster with Kubernetes.
+summary: How to orchestrate the deployment, management, and monitoring of a secure 3-node CockroachDB cluster with Kubernetes.
 toc: true
 secure: true
 ---